-What does patient access to physical therapists' services without referral mean and why is it needed?
+What does direct access mean and why is it needed?

-Patient access to physical therapists' services without referral means the removal of the physician referral mandated by state law to access physical therapists' services for evaluation and treatment.
-Forty-eight (48) states and the District of Columbia, and the US Virgin Islands allow for evaluation and some form of treatment without physician referral.
+Direct access means the removal of the physician referral mandated by state law to access physical therapists' services for evaluation and treatment.
+Every state, the District of Columbia, and the US Virgin Islands allow for evaluation and some form of treatment without physician referral.
 However, many of those states continue to impose arbitrary restrictions on direct access, or only allow for treatment wihtout referral under very limited circumstances.
-Be sure to check out a summary of the various state direct access laws (.pdf).)
-Currently, a referral is required by state law to initiate treatment by a licensed physical therapist in 2 states: Michigan and Oklahoma.
-Michigan and Oklahoma allow for evaluation without referral, but not treatment.
+Be sure to check this summary of the various state direct access laws (.pdf).

-This referral mandate causes delays in the provision of physical therapists' services to individuals who would benefit from treatment by a physical therapist.
-Delays in care result in higher cost, decreased functional outcomes, and frustration to patients seeking physical therapy treatment.
-Eliminating the referral mandate results in timely, and thus more effective, physical therapists' services.
+These restrictions cause delays in the provision of physical therapists' services to individuals who would benefit from treatment by a physical therapist.
+Delays in care result in higher costs, decreased functional outcomes, and frustration to patients seeking physical therapy treatment.
+Eliminating arbitrary barriers results in timely, more effective care.

-Are physical therapists qualified to deliver physical therapists' services independent of referral?
+Are physical therapists qualified to deliver services independent of referral?

 Absolutely.
 Physical therapists are educated at the post-baccalaureate level and receive extensive education and clinical training in the examination, evaluation, diagnosis, prognosis, and intervention of patient/clients with functional limitations, impairments and disabilities.
-As of January 1, 2002, all physical therapy programs were required to be accredited at the masters level.
+All accredited entry-level physical therapist education programs currently culminate in a Doctor of Physical Therapy (DPT) degree.
 Physical therapists are qualified to recognize when a patient presents with signs and symptoms inconsistent or outside the scope and expertise of the physical therapist and when the patient should be referred to a physician.
 APTA's Guide of Professional Conduct advocates that physical therapists should assist patients in receiving appropriate medical care when the physical therapist's examination and evaluation reveals signs and symptoms inconsistent with a condition that can be appropriately treated with physical therapy or needs a physician's care and expertise.

-Liability insurers and the Federation of State Boards of Physical Therapy affirm that physical therapists' services provided without referral does not jeopardize the health, safety, or welfare of the patient/clients seeking physical therapists' care and services without referral.
-Health Providers Service Organization (HPSO), the leading liability insurer of physical therapists in the United States, states in a January 10, 2013, letter, "Direct access is not a risk factor that we specifically screen for in the underwriting of our program nor do we charge a premium differential for physical therapists in direct access states.
+Professional liability insurers and the Federation of State Boards of Physical Therapy affirm that direct access does not jeopardize the health, safety, or welfare of the patient/clients.
+Health Providers Service Organization (HPSO), the leading carrier of professional liability insurance for physical therapists in the US, states, "Direct access is not a risk factor that we specifically screen for in the underwriting of our program nor do we charge a premium differential for physical therapists in direct access states.
 We currently have no specific underwriting concerns with respect to direct access for physical therapists."

 Is there a concern that if a physical therapist initiates treatment without a referral that they will miss a patient's underlying medical conditions?

-The risk of a health care provider missing underlying conditions is always present.
-However, physical therapists have an extremely low rate of malpractice and a low incident of claims or complaints filed against them.
+The risk of any health care provider missing underlying conditions is always present.
+However, physical therapists have an extremely low rate of malpractice and a low incidence of claims or complaints filed against them.
 The rate of malpractice insurance has been shown to be no higher in states where physical therapists practice without a referral versus states where physical therapists practice with referral.
-Physical therapists actually assist patients to get appropriate care when they recognize signs and symptoms that are inconsistent or outside the scope of physical therapists' practice and are then able to refer patients to other providers who can provide appropriate care for the patient's condition.
+Physical therapists are educated and trained to recognize signs and symptoms that are inconsistent or outside the scope of physical therapists' practice and are then able to refer patients to other providers who can provide appropriate care for the patient's condition.

 There is evidence from the Federation of State Boards of Physical Therapy and a leading liability carrier, the Health Providers Service Organization (HPSO), that there is no increased risk to patients in states that do not mandate referral before the provision of physical therapists' services.
 HPSO does not rate a physical therapist as a higher risk because they practice without referral.
 There has been no increase in claims against physical therapists in states without the referral mandate.
 Most importantly, physical therapists consider their role in protecting the public's health, safety, and welfare as extremely important.